Case Closed: Countdown to Heaven: Plot

 After arriving safely to the ground, Conan re-enters the tower after learning that the Junior Detective League has not evacuated.
 He leaves them and confronts the serial killer, Kisaragi.
+As evidence, Kisaragi has Madison's original pearl necklace in his cane, hence the rattling noise as he walks.
 He murdered Madison by taking off her pearl necklace, then placed an identical one with fishing line, attached to the top of his painting, around her neck.
-Kisaragi left broken sake cups behind as a symbol of Mount Fuji that had been obscured by the Twin Towers; the unbroken one at Madison's scene didn't need to be smashed, Madison's corpse already splitted the image of the mountain.
-Conan elaborates how Hara was murdered by Gin; the silver knife in his hand wasn't for defense, it was to identify his killer.
-Silver in Japanese means gin.
+Kisaragi left broken sake cups behind as a symbol of Mount Fuji that had been obscured by the Twin Towers; the unbroken one at Madison's scene didn't need to be smashed, Madison's corpse already split the image of the mountain.
+Kisaragi confesses, blaming the tower employees for the construction of the Twin Towers, an edifice that obstructed his view of Mount Fuji.
+Kisaragi attempts to commit suicide, but Conan tranquilizes him.

+Conan elaborates how Hara was murdered by Gin; the silver knife in his hand wasn't for defense, it was to identify his killer, silver in Japanese means gin.
 Kisaragi left his sake cup to make it look like the work of a serial killer.
-As evidence, Kisaragi has Madison's original pearl necklace in his cane, hence the rattling noise as he walks.
-Kisaragi confesses, blaming the tower employees for the construction of the towers, an edifice that obstructed his view of Mount Fuji.
-Conan shoots Kisaragi with his tranquilizer dart as the painter prepares to commit suicide.

-With the bridges blown off and the bottom floors in flames, Conan powers a Ford Mustang convertible with the force of an explosion to propel the kids and him to safety.
-Viewing the inferno from afar, Gin and Vodka confirm that Shiho Miyano was not at the towers and abandon their search for her.
+With the bridges blown off and the bottom floors in flames, Conan powers a Ford Mustang convertible with the force of an explosion to propel the Junior Detective League and him to the hotel tower's swimming pool for safety.
+Viewing the inferno from afar, Gin and Vodka confirm that Shiho was not at the towers and abandon their search for her, while Kisaragi gets arrested for his crimes.

+In the post-credits scene, it is revealed that Mustang is actually the one Richard won during a guessing game, much to his dismay while Conan and the Junior Detective League laugh at Richard's misfortune.